 - Unpromising success rates: 90% of human cloning attempts have been deemed as a failure.
 Even in animal cloning, there is only about a 3% success rate.
 These statistics may improve in the future, but it is presently not viable to risk human lives.

-- Identity and Individuality issues: Part of the human experience is the knowledge that there is nobody else in the world quite like you.
-This sense of individuality would be diminished by the existence of an identical copy.
-Moreover, the system of justice may undergo radical changes to oversee the citizenship, ownership, and social identity of cloned humans.
+- Identity and Individuality issues: Part of the human experience is knowing that there is nobody else in the world quite like you.
+The existence of an identical copy would diminish this sense of individuality.
+Moreover, the justice system may undergo radical changes to oversee the citizenship, ownership, and social identity of cloned humans.

-- United Nations Declaration: UNESCO declared that “all forms of human cloning inasmuch as they are incompatible with human dignity and the protection of human life”.
+- United Nations Declaration: UNESCO declared that “all forms of human cloning since they are incompatible with human dignity and the protection of human life”.
 This statement received ambivalent support from member countries due to its ambiguous phrasing.
 In 2008, UNESCO set up an International Bioethics Committee.

 - Religious debate: The idea of human cloning is repulsive to many cultures who believe that scientists are attempting to “play God”.

 The field of human cloning holds significant potential.
-Perhaps one day, society and science will have progressed enough to create and integrate clones in a risk-free environment, but it is highly unlikely that we will see it happen any time soon.
+Perhaps one day, society and science will have progressed enough to create and integrate clones in a risk-free environment, but it is doubtful that we will see it happen any time soon.

 Akshaya is an aspiring cardiac surgeon who writes both content and creative pieces at any given juncture.
 As a powerful orator, a voracious reader, and a bit of a know-it-all, she is usually found with a book in hand.
 A self-labelled fangirl, Akshaya considers herself a connoisseur of all things nerdy.